 Pedagogy and Principles of CBL

 Scholarship of Engagement

-September-December: Six bi-weekly sessions (session times will depend on Fellows' availability)
+September--December: Four sessions (times will depend on Fellows' availability)